 Here is a little bit of press around my work.

-Head to the blog here for lots of tips, stories and information
+Head to the blog here for lots of tips, stories and information and wishing you lots of good days with diabetes.

 *Please remember we do not give personal medical advice or make changes to your diabetes management.
 Information on this site should not be used for diagnosing or treating diabetes.
 Nor should information found here take the place of the advice of your doctor or medical team.
 Always see your diabetes specialist if you have concerns about your diabetes care.
 Please contact your usual doctor with any urgent medical concerns and/or attend your local Emergency Department in a medical emergency and do not delay.
 Online information should never take the place of your doctor's advice and care.